jandiee/applifting-frontend-challenge-blog-app/README.md

 ## Code documentation

 * The source code is not really commented.
 I believe the code itself is self-explanatory enough and only small parts of the code is described using comments.

+## Testing

+* No tests provided.
+I know a bit of Cypress and a bit of Jest testing processes, but honestly I've never used neither of them in production app.
+I believe that I could write some meaningful tests with a little bit of time, but since I genuinely wanna show my current skills, I decided not to provide them for now.
+* Whole app is tested only by hand and manual usage.

+## TODOs

+* There are some left TODOs in the code comments - those are